sandeshthapa/sandeshthapa/README.md

 ### Hi there 👋
 -I'm a Robotics Control Engineer working for autonmous vehicles and uavs
 - 🔭 I’m currently working on Ford as Research Engineer for AV Planning & Controls
-- I'm passionate about robotics, control theory and life in general.
+- :stars: I'm passionate about robotics, control theory and life in general. :soccer: :robot:
-- ⚡ Fun fact: I like run/hike and go travel placess and tinker with DIY robotics and drones.
+- ⚡ Fun fact: I like run/hike :running: and go travel placess and tinker with DIY robotics and drones.
 - 💬 Ask me about uav/vehicle controls and nonlinear controls and planning

 <!--